 Student life can be exciting but can also bring its own stresses, especially if you are living away from home for the first time.
+Added to this are the challenges of the pandemic.
 So we’ve compiled this handy guide to help you find NHS and wellbeing services in Reading.

 NHS 111 Website

-The University Dental Surgery, 9 Northcourt Avenue, Reading, RG2 7HE, behind the University Health Centre.
-Sees NHS and private patients.
+University Dental Surgery, behind the University Health Centre, sees NHS patients.

 0118 975 9660